An Interview with Philip Setzer and Paul Watkins

 PW: Me too!

 JS: I have a vivid memory from when I was in college.
 I was leaving a Chicago Symphony concert late at night and got a cab home.
 The driver asked, “What were you hearing?”
 I told him it was a Shostakovich symphony, and he said, “Oh, let me let me play you something,” and put on Shostakovich’s Eighth Quartet.
 I didn’t really know that piece at the time, but I remember being swept away by it.
 I asked, “Who is that playing?”
 He said, “The Emerson String Quartet.”
-When I asked him if he was a musician himself, he replied, “No, I just like music.”
+When I asked him if he was a musician himself, he said, “No, I just like music.”
 Your work has reached many more people than you know and has touched so many lives.

 PS: That’s one of the things that’s happening now: a lot of people are coming up and saying, “I’ve listened to your recordings.”
 Sometimes you feel like you did all that work and it’s in a void somewhere, and you wonder if people actually hear it.
 So it’s very nice to hear, and to know that people have enjoyed it means a lot.